learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 Since we know this is a dataset from 1983, it is reasonable to assume that these represent years from 1970 to 1982.
 Therefore a zero for model year means 1900.

-Thus our intercept of about -14.3 means that our model predicts that a car release in 1900 that weighed 0 lbs would have an MPG of -14.3.
+Thus our intercept of about -14.3 means that our model predicts that a car released in 1900 that weighed 0 lbs would have an MPG of -14.3.
 This is fairly nonsensical, but some intercept is needed to build a linear model.
 Don't worry too much about trying to draw insights from this value.

 ### Multiple Linear Regression Visualization